richmahn/en_tn/hos/front/intro.md

 #### What is a lawsuit? ####

 Many cultures have a process for resolving disputes through the use of courts.
 These legal disputes are called lawsuits.
 The Book of Hosea contains a number of legal terms.
-This is because Yahweh's accusations against Israel is spoken of as if he were a husband accusing his wife in court of being unfaithful to him.
+This is because Yahweh is spoken of as if he were a husband accusing his wife in court of being unfaithful to him.
 Part of the book follows the form of a lawsuit.
 There is a problem that is identified (4:1), someone is accused (4:4), someone is found guilty (4:15), and punishment follows (5:1).

 #### Who did the people of the kingdom of Israel worship? ####